ThePoptartCrpr/DawnOfMan/README.md

 # Dawn of Man
-This repository exists solely to provide a working grounds for collaboration on this project.
-Feel free to have a look around, though!
+Dawn of Man is a progression-oriented modpack for Minecraft 1.12.2.
+Please note that this is heavily a work in progress!